simonmichael/hledger/doc/SPEC-lots.md

 - **Negative lotful** →
-  `transfer-from` if a counterpart (same commodity, exact quantity, different account) exists, or if another asset account in the same transaction receives a positive lotful amount of the same commodity (transfer+fee pattern, where source qty > dest qty due to fees).
+  `transfer-from` if a counterpart (same commodity, exact quantity, different account) exists, or if the posting has no transacted price and another asset account in the same transaction receives a positive lotful amount of the same commodity (transfer+fee pattern, where source qty > dest qty due to fees; a transacted price signals dispose intent, eg an explicit priced fee disposal written alongside a matched transfer pair).
   Otherwise `dispose` if the posting has a transacted price.

 - **Positive lotful, no price, with transfer-from counterpart** →